RubenPants/EvolvableRNN/README.md

 ## TODO

-* Create SRU with sigmoids, run locally perhaps?
+* Create SRU with sigmoid, run locally perhaps?

 * Analyze model complexity across the populations (proof that GRU doesn't need a complex genome to be able to solve the problem)

 * Evaluate on OpenAI's gym environment (e.g. MountainCarContinuous-v0) to compare on another task? --> Would deviate too much from thesis I think

 * Research: How long does the GRU remember?

+* Experiment with distance information in pings?

 * Monitor GRU; small variations in weights, how does path of genome change?